mims-harvard/TFC-pretraining/README.md

-## Experimental settings

-We evaluated our model in three different settings and in comparison with eight baselines: one using a non-DL method, KNN in this case, one using our model but with randomly initialized parameters, and the other six baselines are various DL methods comparable to our work from recent literature.
-The three different settings are:

-**Setting 1: One-to-one pre-training.** We pre-trained a model on *one* pre-training dataset and use it for fine-tuning on *one* target dataset only.
-For example, in Scenario 1, pre-training is done on SleepEEG and fine-tuning on Epilepsy.
-While both datasets describe a single-channel EEG, the signals are from different channels/positions on scalp, monitor different physiology (sleep vs. epilepsy), and are collected from different patients.
-This setting simulates a wide range of practical scenarios where transfer learning may be useful in practice, when there's domain gap and the fine-tuning dataset is small.

-**Setting 2: One-to-many pre-training.** We pre-trained a model using *one* dataset followed by fine-tuning on *multiple* target datasets independently without pre-training from scratch.
-We chose SleepEEG for pre-training because of the large dataset size and complex temporal dynamics.
-We fine-tuned on Epilepsy, FD-B, and EMG from the other three scenarios.
-The domain gaps are larger between the pre-training dataset and the three fine-tuning datasets this time, so this setting tests the generality of our model for transfer learning.

-**Setting 3: Ablation study.** To evaluate the relative importance of the different components of our model during pre-training, we modified or simplified the loss function and repeated the experiment.
-We also compared the performance difference between partial and full fine-tuning.
-For more details about our ablation study, please consult Appendix Table 7 in our paper.

 ## Datasets

-We prepared four pairs of datasets for the four different scenarios that we used to compare our method against the baselines.
+We prepared eight datasets for the four different scenarios that we used to compare our method against the baselines.
 The scenarios contain electrodiagnostic testing, human daily activity recognition, mechanical fault detection, and physical status monitoring.

 ### Raw data